-We have then constructed two smooth non-separating Jordan curves $\gamma_3$ and $\gamma_4$ that intersect transversally in one single point and both have the closed lift property.
-By lemma \ref{no_two_closed}, we obtain a contradiction to the Jordan Brouwer separation theorem.
+We have then constructed two smooth non-separating Jordan curves $\gamma_3$ and $\gamma_4$ that intersect transversally in one single point and both have a closed $\delta$-lift on the disk $\Delta$.
+By Lemma \ref{no_two_closed}, this represents a contradiction to the Jordan Brouwer separation theorem.

-This implies that the initial curve $\gamma_1$ cannot have the closed lift property. \end{proof} \begin{cl} $\gamma_1$ cannot have the open lift property. \end{cl} \begin{proof} Following the same method as before, we will now introduce the three new smooth non-separating Jordan curves $\gamma_2,\gamma_3,\gamma_4:[0,1]\to\Sigma$ given in Figure 4.
-Given the result in Claim \ref{noclosedlift}, one can assume that these loops $\gamma_1,\,\gamma_2,\,\gamma_3,\,\gamma_4:[0,1]\to \Sigma$ all have the open lift property.